kyma-project/cli/docs/gen-docs/kyma_alpha_create_module.md

 This command creates a component descriptor in the descriptor path (./mod as a default) and packages all the contents on the provided content path as a single layer.
 Optionally, you can create additional layers with contents in other paths.

-Finally, if a registry is provided, the created module is pushed.
+Finally, if you provided a registry to which to push the artifact, the created module is validated and pushed.
+For example, the default CR defined in the \"default.yaml\" file is validated against CustomResourceDefinition.

+Alternatively, if you don't push to registry, you can trigger an on-demand validation with "--validateCR=true".

 ```bash